-Levels for Monitoring Approach to setting and monitoring targets and/or goals targets at and/or corporate goals level Row Company- Targets are Targets and goals are set based on the focus areas defined in the sustainability and the company strategy.
-These focus areas reflect both the materiality of the topic for the company 1 wide monitored and our aspiration for a sustainable development.
-The setup of the water target is the conjecture of reducing water related risks and to align our commitments to the sustainable targets at the development goals as best practices.
-Reducing water intensity globally but at facility/Basin level is key to address water risks in our operations in addition to risk mitigation plans and goals corporate (business continuity) at facility level that must be deployed.
-In parallel of setting targets we conduct regular assessment to ensure that targets and goals reflect geographic, Site/facility level regulatory, and other contextual factors.
-It might happen that water related risks evolve or that important changes happen in our operation requesting an adjustment of the targets to specific Goals are best align with contextual factors.
+Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row Company-1 wide targets and goals Site/facility specific targets and/or goals Basin specific targets and/or goals basin specific targets and/or goals monitored at the corporate Targets and goals are set based on the focus areas defined in the sustainability and the company strategy.
+These focus areas reflect both the materiality of the topic for the company and our aspiration for a sustainable development.
+The setup of the water target is the conjecture of reducing water related risks and to align our commitments to the sustainable development goals as best practices.
+Reducing water intensity globally but at facility/Basin level is key to address water risks in our operations in addition to risk mitigation plans (business continuity) at facility level that must be deployed.
+In parallel of setting targets we conduct regular assessment to ensure that targets and goals reflect geographic, regulatory, and other contextual factors.
+It might happen that water related risks evolve or that important changes happen in our operation requesting an adjustment of the targets to best align with contextual factors.
 Each focus area of our strategy is monitored using at least one target which in this case is on water intensity.
-Several goals are defined with a more targets monitored qualitative aspect reflecting the aspirations and the vision of the company.
-The goals have also the objective to link water related aspects with other key topics of the company and and/or at the key stakeholders.
-In this case WASH and risk mitigation are framed into goals as they concern an ambition more than a specific target to meet and they impact directly some key goals corporate stakeholders (employees and communities where we operate).
-All data necessary to track the progress over these targets and goals are reported on a quarterly basis and Basin level consolidated at corporate level to ensure proper monitoring and correction if deviation is observed.
-Water goals and aspirations evolve inline with the strategic business plans when specific water use scheme change drastically.
-As an example, the development of biotechnologies in our industry can lead to increase demand for water withdrawal but reduce the impact in targets terms of potential pollutant content in waste water.
-These changes are taken into account with the company materiality assessment (conduct every tree years) and the local water risk and/or assessment conduct as part of the business continuity plan. goals
+Several goals are defined with a more qualitative aspect reflecting the aspirations and the vision of the company.
+The goals have also the objective to link water related aspects with other key topics of the company and key stakeholders.
+In this case WASH and risk mitigation are framed into goals as they concern an ambition more than a specific target to meet and they impact directly some key stakeholders (employees and communities where we operate).
+All data necessary to track the progress over these targets and goals are reported on a quarterly basis and consolidated at corporate level to ensure proper monitoring and correction if deviation is observed.
+Water goals and aspirations evolve inline with the strategic business plans when water use scheme change drastically.
+As an example, the development of biotechnologies in our industry can lead to increase demand for water withdrawal but reduce the impact in terms of potential pollutant content in waste water.
+These changes are